ScignScape-RZ/apdl-kauv-ph/README.md

 _Hypergraph Type Theory for Specifications-Conformant Code and Generalized Lambda Calculus_.

-Be sure to clone the repo to a folder called "`cpp`" (do not let git choose the folder name automaticallly).

 To build the code, open the projects in Qt Creator and build them in the order listed in "`build-order.txt`".